-The competences of the Finance and Audit Committee are set out in articles 24 and 25 of the organizational regulations.
+The competences of the Finance and Audit Committee are set out in articles 24 and 25 of the Organizational Regulations.

-The Finance and Audit Committee is composed of at least two non-executive and independent members of the Board of Directors.
-The Board of Directors issues a Finance and Audit Committee Charter which governs the organization of the Finance and Audit Committee (https://www.medartis.com/fileadmin/user_upload/Investor_Relations/Corporate_Governance/Statuten/Finance_and_Audit_Committee_Charter_Medartis_Holding_AG.pdf).
+The Finance and Audit Committee is composed of at least two non-executive and independent members of the Board of Directors, as per article 20 para.
+1 and article 24 para.
+1 of the Organizational Regulations.
+The Board of Directors issues a Finance and Audit Committee Charter which governs the organization of the Finance and Audit Committee.